gjpelletier/stepAIC/README.md

-# Stepwise, Lasso, Ridge, and Elastic Net linear regression to minimize MSE, AIC, BIC, or VIF in Python and Jupyter Notebook
+# Stepwise, Lasso, Ridge, Elastic Net, and Stacking linear regression to minimize MSE, AIC, BIC, or VIF in Python and Jupyter Notebook

 The stepAIC module includes four main functions, **stepwise**, **lasso**, **ridge**, and **elastic**, to find the set of predictor variables that minimizes either the Mean Squared Error (MSE), Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), adjusted rsquared, or Variance Inflation Factors (VIF) in a multiple linear regression model.